qixwang/mc-docs.zh-cn/articles/azure-stack/operator/azure-stack-enable-multitenancy.md

      -Verbose
     ```

-2. 以 Azure Stack 的服务管理员身份（在此场景中是你）运行 *Unregister-AzSGuestDirectoryTenant*。
+2. 以 Azure Stack Hub 的服务管理员身份（在此场景中是你）运行 *Unregister-AzSGuestDirectoryTenant*。

     ``` PowerShell
     ## The following Azure Resource Manager endpoint is for the ASDK.
 If you're in a multinode environment, contact your operator or service provider to get the endpoint.
     $adminARMEndpoint = "https://adminmanagement.local.azurestack.external"

-    ## Replace the value below with the Azure Stack directory
+    ## Replace the value below with the Azure Stack Hub directory
     $azureStackDirectoryTenant = "contoso.partner.onmschina.cn"

     ## Replace the value below with the guest tenant directory.